 Merrion Square Park

-One of Dublin’s largest grand parks, the beautiful lawns of Merrion Park were formerly private gardens for the residents of the square, but were opened to the public in the 1970’s, providing a relaxing retreat from city life.
+Merrion Square Park is one of Dublin’s largest grand parks, these beautiful lawns were formerly private gardens for the residents of the square but were opened to the public in the 1970s, providing a relaxing retreat from city life.

 The gallery is free admission and hosts many daily talks and tours.